Ravnur-Inc/ams-api-replacement-demo-app/README.md

 ## Ravnur Media Services FAQs

 1.	**HOW CLOSELY DOES YOUR API'S ARCHITECTURE MIRROR THAT OF AMS IN TERMS OF REQUEST/RESPONSE PATTERNS, URL STRUCTURES, AND DATA MODELS?**
 The RMS API structure is a 100% mirror of the AMS API structure.
-The endpoints delivered so far (January 2024) are Assets, Jobs, Streaming Locators, Streaming Endpoints, Transforms and Content Key Policies.

 2.	**DO I NEED TO RE-ENCODE ALL MY VIDEOS?**
 No, you do not need to re-encode any videos.
 RMS can work with existing AMS assets without any issues.